 Read data into a streambuf until a function object indicates a match.

-template< typename SyncReadStream, typename Allocator, typename MatchCondition> std::size_t read_until( SyncReadStream & s, asio::basic_streambuf< Allocator > & b, MatchCondition match_condition, asio::error_code & ec, typename enable_if< is_match_condition< MatchCondition >::value >::type * = 0);
+template< typename SyncReadStream, typename Allocator, typename MatchCondition> std::size_t read_until( SyncReadStream & s, boost::asio::basic_streambuf< Allocator > & b, MatchCondition match_condition, boost::system::error_code & ec, typename enable_if< is_match_condition< MatchCondition >::value >::type * = 0);